oddshocks/battlestar/README.rst

 License
 -------

-Battlestar is released under the GNU GPL in the name of education and freedom.
+Battlestar is released under a CC Attribution 3.0 Unported License in the name of education and freedom.
 All Battlestar trademarked names and phrases are property of their owners.

 Attribution
 -----------